apache/iceberg/docs/spark-writes.md

 To adjust Spark's task size it is important to become familiar with Spark's various Adaptive Query Execution (AQE) parameters.
 When the `write.distribution-mode` is not `none`, AQE will control the coalescing and splitting of Spark tasks during the exchange to try to create tasks of `spark.sql.adaptive.advisoryPartitionSizeInBytes` size.
-These settings will also effect any user performed re-partitions or sorts.
+These settings will also affect any user performed re-partitions or sorts.
-It is important again to note that this is the in-memory Spark row size and not the on disk columnar-compressed size, so a larger value that the target file size will need to be specified.
+It is important again to note that this is the in-memory Spark row size and not the on disk columnar-compressed size, so a larger value than the target file size will need to be specified.
 The ratio of in-memory size to on disk size is data dependent.
 Future work in Spark should allow Iceberg to automatically adjust this parameter at write time to match the `write.target-file-size-bytes`.